-- Our targets for formal engagement forums for each stakeholder grouping have not been met 100%; however we conducted an ethics survey and formal feedback sessions were held with all the employees (more detail of this on pages 4 and 5).
+- Our targets for formal engagement forums for each stakeholder grouping have not been met 100%; however we conducted a second ethics survey and formal feedback sessions were held with all the employees (more detail of this on pages 9 and 10).
 The marketing teams have been engaging with all our customers on an ongoing basis and the same applies to our procurement team who strive to enhance the relationship with our suppliers.
-Engaging with our stakeholders will remain an ongoing organic process. - BEE and transformation remains a challenge and our focus for the year-ending 2015 is to align our transformation strategy with the revised codes.
-To this end, we are considering the ring-fencing of certain initiatives into specific SPVs which will include black ownership on a JV by JV basis.
-In November 2013, Insimbi entered into a joint venture with African Financial Group Proprietary Limited; Dr GS Mahlati and his family have vested interest in this company and this may affect his independent status in the ensuing year.
+Engaging with our stakeholders will remain an ongoing organic process. - BEE and transformation remains a challenge and our focus for the year-ending 2016 is to align our transformation strategy with the revised codes.
+To this end, we are considering the ring fencing of certain initiatives into specific SPVs which will include black ownership on a JV-by-JV basis.

-We are aware that there is still much work to be done in achieving our sustainability commitments, and our previous targets have therefore been extended into the 2015 financial year.
+We are aware that there is still much work to be done in achieving our sustainability commitments, and our previous targets have therefore been extended into the 2016 financial year.